 But, how heavy it was!

 For a second returned the illusion that this was indeed a deadly weapon.

-Years passed and I did not pay much attention to the cone any more.
-For me the cone was a reminder of troubled Palestine, and, because of that, it deserved its place in my bookshelf.
+Years passed and I did not pay much attention to the cone anymore.
+For me the cone was a reminder of troubled Palestine, and, because of that, it deserved its place on my bookshelf.
 It was just a simple cone, I thought.

 The cone wanted, like me and all living beings on Gaia, to live its life in full; to live to perfection; to fulfil its purpose in life.
 For the cone, dramatic stages of its life still remained to be accomplished.
 The cone was waiting.
 But, it never occurred to me that the cone could have its own independent future in store for it, a future independent and different from mine.
 But it had, and in its own way, the cone would remind me of its origin, of Palestine and its historic home.
 In its own way, the cone would tell me about its mission on Gaia.

 It happened late one evening.
 Autumn had arrived and it was dark outside.
 The busy street was already silent and my neighbours on the opposite side of the street had turned off their lights.
 I sat in my study reading in the light of my evening lamp, as I often did during evenings like this.
 The only sounds breaking the silence was the sound of turning the pages of my book.

 This was the moment the cone had selected.

 The time had come and the cone exploded with a loud detonation.